Edward Taub: Work on stroke recovery

 In 1987 Taub moved to the University of Alabama-Birmingham, and began to focus on the area of stroke-recovery.
 Taub sought to investigate the potential for "constraint-based therapy" to help in the recovery of movement in affected limbs.
 With an impaired arm, for instance, the therapy involves restraining the patient's good arm over a period of intensive therapy on the affected arm.
 Sharon Begley writes that Taub and his colleagues' work achieved major progress in the area of neuroplasticity, by targeting the conditions in which the brain can adapt and repair itself after an injury.
-This original work has since been translated into clinical practice protocols with the development of modified constraint induced therapies, led by Dr. Stephen Page and subsequently by others, and by the adoption of a modified protocol of Taub's own that is now featured in Taub's clinic.
+This original work has since been translated into clinical practice protocols with the development of modified constraint induced therapies used on an outpatient basis, led by Dr. Stephen Page and subsequently by others, and by the adoption of a high duration, modified protocol of Taub's own that is now featured in Taub's clinic.